 Secured vs. Unsecured Loans

-A secured loan is when you pledge an asset -- or often, multiple assets -- as collateral for a loan.
-The asset(s) then becomes a secured debt for the lender (e.g. bank).
+A secured loan is when you pledge an asset — or often, multiple assets — as collateral for a loan.
+This means that you are unable to liquidate that asset until the loan is repaid in full.
+Also the asset(s) then becomes a secured debt for the lender (e.g. bank).
 If you default on the loan, the lender takes ownership of the asset to cover some or all of the amount owing.

 - Rapid Access to Desired Funding